Texas school legally punished Black student over hairstyle, judge says

 After just a few hours of testimony in Anahuac, state District Judge Chap Cain III ruled in favor of the school district, saying its ongoing discipline of George over the length of his hair is legal under the CROWN Act.
 For most of the school year, George has either served in-school suspension at Barbers Hill High School in Mont Belvieu or spent time at an off-site disciplinary program.

+“We appreciate the court giving clarity to the meaning of the CROWN Act," said Sara Leon, an attorney for the school district.

+The school district did not offer any witnesses to testify before the ruling, instead only submitting evidence that included an affidavit from the district’s superintendent defending the dress code policy.

-Dozens of people filed into the courtroom in Anahuac, outside Houston, where George and his mother, Darresha George, told reporters they were hopeful his punishment would soon end allowing him to return to regular classes.
+Dozens of people turned out for the one-day trial in Anahuac, outside Houston, where George and his mother, Darresha George, had arrived expressing optimism.

-“We’re going to get justice today,” Darresha George said.
-“I’m nervous but I’m happy.”
+Darryl George said “it was just sad” that the school district was punishing him over his hairstyle.

+He said his hair is “how I feel closer to my people.
+It’s how I feel closer to my ancestors.
+It’s just me.
+It’s how I am.”

 The CROWN Act, which took effect in September, prohibits race-based hair discrimination and bars employers and schools from penalizing people because of hair texture or protective hairstyles including Afros, braids, locs, twists or Bantu knots.